COVID-19 changes to the carpool preferred program

 - Drop off the form along with a copy of everyone's Mason ID and any permits that have already been bought at the Transportation Office (located in Nottoway Annex (Lot C).

-- You must carpool together at least 3 days per week and there must be at least 2 people in the car for half of your commute and at least 2 people when you arrive at the carpool space.
+- You must carpool together at least 3 days per week, there must be at least 2 people in the car for half of your commute, and at least 2 people must be together in the car when you arrive at the carpool space.

 - Everyone in the carpool can receive an access device (if in a Van Metre Hall, Mason Pond or Rappahannock parking deck) with a refundable deposit of $25 per access device.
 For those parking in Shenandoah, no device is needed.

 - The group is responsible for transferring the permit among the participants, as well as reconciling all financial issues.